The Road (Thieves and Slaves)

 credits

-from Townies, released 09 December 2011
+from Townies, released December 9, 2011

-Lyrics by Dustin Blocker (ASCAP)
+Lyrics by Dustin Blocker (ASCAP).
+Music by Exit 380 (ASCAP).

-Published by Fite Lite Productions (ASCAP)
+Published by Fite Lite Productions (ASCAP).

 license